 consumer Website for the Adela Agency

 Hello!
 We have designed this site with you, the consumer, in mind.
 In the section below, you can find answers to the most commonly asked questions.
-Take your time and check out the YOUR RIGHTS page to find information about the Fair Debt Collection Practices Act (FDCPA), the Consumer Financial Protection Bureau (CFPB) and the individual state laws pertaining to collections.
+Take your time and check out the CONSUMER INFO page to find information about the Fair Debt Collection Practices Act (FDCPA), the Consumer Financial Protection Bureau (CFPB) and the individual state laws pertaining to collections.

-To make a payment, click on the MAKE A PAYMENT link at the top of this page.
+To make a payment, click on the link below to go to the payment page.
 Online or Automated assisted payments will be charged a $4.00 fee by the payment processor, PAYSCOUT.

 FREE PAYMENT OPTION: You may make a check by telephone payment with no fee if you call the Adela Agency office at 601-583-5450 or 1-800-544-0330.
 These payments are process through Adela at no charge.
 Have your bank account number, the routing number of the bank, and be prepared to verify your identity when you call.
 If you have any questions or experience any difficulty in completing your payment, call our office immediately and we will assist you.